This article will tackle all of the advanced settings available in the most current version of Datasync.

 (**If you use Unique Identifiers to make row-specific updates, then be careful and make sure you don't have whitespace in your Unique IDs when the data is initially uploaded.
 If the whitespace makes it into the Data & Insights dataset, DataSync will not be able to match the trimmed version to the original non-trimmed version.)

 You may want to de-select ‘Has header row’ if your CSV or TSV does not contain headers.
 You will then need to map the columns correctly to their respective API field names using the Map Fields option.
 When ‘Has header row’ is de-selected the CSV Field section will list each column and include a sample of the column data.
 This way, you can be sure that your data from your CSV is being mapped to the correct column in your dataset.

 By checking Set Aside Errors, if there are specific rows in your update that error out this will generate a download link for a CSV of the specific rows that failed in the Jobs Status page.
 This option will be unchecked by default.

-The Map Fields section allows you to be sure that each column in your CSV or TSV file is being matched to the correct column in your Socrata dataset.
+The Map Fields section allows you to be sure that each column in your CSV or TSV file is being matched to the correct column in your Data & Insights dataset.
 When you click on the Map Fields button, a new window appears that will show you a list of the column headers in your CSV or TSV and it will try to guess how you would like those columns matched to the columns in your dataset.
 If you need to re-map the columns or ignore a column, you can do so by using that column’s corresponding drop down menu.

 Manage Synthetic Location Columns